kickinattech/m365TenantChaos/README.md

 ## ToDo

-There is number of enhancments that I wish/need to do.
-You can see list full list of proposed enhancements [here](https://github.com/kickinattech/m365TenantChaos/issues?q=is%3Aissue+is%3Aopen)
+There is number of enhancments/known issues that I wish/need to do.
+You can see list full list [here](https://github.com/kickinattech/m365TenantChaos/issues?q=is%3Aissue+is%3Aopen)